AbhishekKarmakar5/MANET-Routing-Compare-in-NS-3/README.md

 # MANET-Routing-Compare-in-NS-3

+MANET.
+Stands for "Mobile Ad Hoc Network."
+A MANET is a type of ad hoc network that can change locations and configure itself on the fly.
+Because MANETS are mobile, they use wireless connections to connect to various networks.

-NS3 Manet Simulation
+# NS3 Manet Simulation

 In MANET, the routers are free to move randomly and organize themselves arbitrarily.
 Thus, the network’s wireless topology may change rapidly and unproductively.An ad hoc network is a collection of mobile nodes that dynamically form a temporary network and are capable of communicating with each other without the use of a network infrastructure or any centralized administration.We Provide customized NS3 MANET SIMULATION Projects for Students and Research Scholars based on your requirement and 100% satisfaction.

-Features of MANET:
+# Features of MANET:

     Energy constraint are of important consideration.
     Security is limited.